iChaos26/TF_Fast-Implementation/README.md

-# TF_Fast-Implementation - Simple framework to test the new version of Tensorflow, whose now is based on Keras API.
+# TFSeries - A study-driven to test the new version of Tensorflow, whose now is based on Keras API.
 # Requeriments:
 A prebuilt tensor ambient, with TF 2.0.
 The fastest way is to download docker prebuilt TensorFlow with gpu: https://www.tensorflow.org/install/docker

+##What is done so far:
+-Inicial Implementation.
+-Gradient Boosted Trees: Model understanding

 ## TF Docker:
 Install Docker and NVIDIA Docker support: